 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-This traditional Mardi Gras King cake is worlds better than anything you can buy at the grocery store.
+This traditional Mardi Gras King cake recipe is worlds better than anything you can buy at the grocery store.
 This simple spiced yeast dough gets filled with a cinnamon sugar filling, twisted into a ring, and adorned with colored sugar.
 Add a tiny plastic baby to pull the tradition full circle!

 Today’s recipe is brought to you by my former super persistent coworkers.
 Like, the most persistent coworkers can be to pressure you into baking something that is kind of a big deal and is not taken lightly around its consumers.